DataJuggler/NotJeopardy/ReadMe.md

 # Cloning And Running This Project

-There are two branches to this project, Main and Tutorial.
-If you just want to run the project, clone the Main branch and start debugging or F5 to run it.
-Type in some text and click Create and it will create the image.
+There are two branches to this project, Master and Tutorial.
+If you just want to run the project, clone the repo and start debugging or F5 to run it.
+Type in some text and click the Create Image button and it will create the image.
 After the image is created, you can download the image with an example of the LinkButton will become visible.

 What you will need: